-The time-weighted rate of return on investments in Portfolio I during the fiscal year ended June 30, 2019, was 4.53% compared to a return of 9.60% for the fiscal year ended June 30, 2018.
-The decrease was due primarily to the performance of the public equity investments in the portfolio.
+The time-weighted rate of return on investments in Portfolio I during the fiscal year ended June 30, 2020, was 3.02% compared to a return of 4.53% for the fiscal year ended June 30, 2019.
+The decrease was due to lower performance of each of the major asset classes in the portfolio: equity; fixed income; and real assets.

-Portfolio I measures its returns against a custom composite benchmark comprised of each asset classes' market index benchmark, weighted by the long-term policy allocations.
+Portfolio I measures its returns against a custom composite benchmark comprised of each asset classes' market index benchmarks, weighted by the long-term policy allocations.
 The investment performance of Portfolio I aims to exceed the return of the benchmark on a rolling three-year period while preserving participant capital.
-The total return (net of fees) of Portfolio I for the year ended June 30, 2019 was 4.53% compared to 5.43% for the custom benchmark.
+The total return (net of fees) of Portfolio I for the year ended June 30, 2020 was 3.02% compared to 2.80% for the custom benchmark.